farm-ng/amiga-dev-kit/website/docs/hardware/mechanics.md

 ## Width (`track_width`)

-* To change the Track Width (or how wide the Amiga is), raise your robot and loosen the Allen bolts on the side of the clamps on top of the forks.
+* To change the Track Width (or how wide the robot is), raise your robot and loosen the Allen bolts on the side of the clamps on top of the forks.
 The forks on that side will slide easily.
 * Make sure you tighten all bolts.
 Loose bolts will cause your crossbars to wear out and make your Amiga less rigid.